drzwave/ZRAD/README.md

         - If the build fails because USART is undefined, click on Configure in IO Stream USART
         - Click on View Source
             - if #warning "IO Stream USART peripheral is not configured" is at about line 90, then SSv5 didn't properly configure the USART
-            - comment out the #warning line, then manually set the following several lines with the proper values (they are pretty obvious)
+            - comment out the #warning line, then manually set the next several lines with the proper GPIO vlues (they are pretty obvious).
     - Edit app.c and uncomment the line: #define DEBUGPRINT
 6. Build the project - it should build OK
 7. Configure buttons and LEDs